revolist/revogrid-docs/guide/defs.md

 ## Export to Excel, CSV
 The functionality to export grid data to Excel or CSV formats, enabling users to share or analyze data outside the grid environment.

-## Filtering
-The plugin that enables the grid to display only those rows that meet certain criteria, with support for custom filter functions.

 ## Focus
 The action or state of a cell or range of cells being the active target for keyboard inputs or commands.
-Focus can be set programmatically or through user interaction, such as clicking or navigation keys.
+Focus can be set programmatically or through user interaction, such as clicking or using navigation keys.
+To disable or enable focus, use the `can-focus` property.
+For programmatic updates, use the `setCellsFocus`, `clearFocus`, and `getFocused` methods.
+[Read more in the API docs](./api/revoGrid).

 ### Range
 Refers to a selection of multiple cells within the grid.
 Ranges can be used for operations like copying, pasting, applying formatting, or performing calculations on a group of cells.
+To disable or enable range, use the `range` property.
+For programmatic updates, use the `getSelectedRange`, `clearFocus`, and `getFocused` methods.
+[Read more in the API docs](./api/revoGrid).

 ### Range Autofill
 A feature that allows users to automatically fill multiple cells with data by dragging the fill handle of a selected cell or range of cells.
 This can be used to copy data, fill series, and apply formulas to adjacent cells, simplifying data entry and manipulation.

+## Keyboard
+Keyboard support provided to enhance navigation and usability within the grid.
+This allows users to interact with the grid more efficiently using their keyboard.
+- **Navigation**: Use arrow keys to navigate between cells.
+- **Editing**: Press `Enter` to start editing a cell and `Esc` to cancel editing.
+- **Selection**: Use `Shift + Arrow keys` to select a range of cells.
+- **Copy/Paste**: Use `Ctrl+C` to copy and `Ctrl+V` to paste cell content.
+- **Select all**: Use `Ctrl+A` to select all cells.
+- **Focus**: Press `Tab` to move focus to the next cell.

-## Merge Cells
+## Customization

-Combines two or more adjacent cells into a single cell, used for creating spanning headers or emphasizing data.
+You can customize keyboard interactions using event listeners and RevoGrid’s API methods.

 ## Method
 Functions provided by component that can be called to perform actions or retrieve data from the grid, such as refreshing the grid or adding rows.

-## Pagination
-A method of dividing the dataset into separate pages, enhancing the user's ability to navigate through large datasets.
-Revogrid supports pagination in a Pro version plugin.

-## Performance
-The efficiency of the library in processing and rendering large datasets without compromising the responsiveness or user experience.

 ## Plugin